sjchoi86/TrackDrive/README.md

 # Track Driving Simulator in MATLAB
  * This simulator is intended for developing algorithms for autonomous cars.
- * It was used for implementing an imitation learning algorithm called [density matching reward learning](http://arxiv.org/abs/1608.03694).
+ * It was used for implementing an imitation learning algorithm named [density matching reward learning](http://arxiv.org/abs/1608.03694).
 ![](http://i.giphy.com/o3QLfGAQNU9Bm.gif)
  * [YouTube Link](https://www.youtube.com/watch?v=7_buzNvUfmA&feature=youtu.be)